netw0rm/atlaskit/packages/field-range/docs/USAGE.md

-# Slider
+# FieldRange
-> Component which renders a beautiful slider and allows to subscribe to value changes.
+> Component which renders a beautiful FieldRange and allows to subscribe to value changes.
 Substitute of the native input["range"] element

 ## Installation